galopago/misistemote/RAK11300_83x58mm/README.md

 ## Back

-The stamp sytle module is placed on the back of the card.
+The stamp style module is placed on the back of the card.

 ![BACK](assets/img/back.jpg)